mosip/documentation/docs/print-service.md

 }
 ```

-_Note_: The “ERROR” status and the message next to it.
+_Note_: The “ERROR” status and the messages next to it.

 The following are standard error messages that should be returned to MOSIP: